+Pinning an Excel icon to the Windows 7 taskbar

+Exiting Excel

+Help Is on the Way 32

+Migrating to Excel 2010 from Earlier Versions

+Using Pull-down Menus 33

+Cutting the Ribbon down to size 34

+Finding the Standard toolbar buttons equivalents 39

-Finding the Formatting Toolbar buttons equivalents 43
+Finding the Formatting toolbar buttons equivalents 42

-Putting the Quick Access toolbar to excellent use
+Putting the Excel Quick Access toolbar

+to good use during the transition 43

-Getting good to go with Excel 2007
+Getting good to go with Excel 2010 47

-Chapter 2: Creating a Spreadsheet from Scratch 51
+Chapter 2: Creating a Spreadsheet from Scratch 49

 So What Ya Gonna Put in That New Workbook of Yours?
-52

 The ins and outs of data entry

-You must remember this
+You must remember this 5

-Doing the Data-Entry Thing 53
+Doing the Data-Entry Thing

-It Takes All Types
+It Takes All Types 53

-The telltale signs of text
+The telltale signs of text 54

-How Excel evaluates its values 58
+How Excel evaluates its values

 Fabricating those fabulous formulas!
-64

-If you want it, just point it out 67
+If you want it, just point it out

-Altering the natural order of operations
+Altering the natural order of operations 65

-Formula flub-ups 68
+Formula flub-ups 66

-Fixing Up Those Data Entry Flub-Ups
+Fixing Those Data Entry Flub-Ups 67

-You really AutoCorrect that for me 70
+You really AutoCorrect that for me 68

-Cell editing etiquette 71
+Cell editing etiquette 69

-Taking the Drudgery out of Data Entry 73
+Taking the Drudgery out of Data Entry

-I'm just not complete without you 73
+I'm just not complete without you 7

-Fill 'er up with AutoFill 75
+Fill 'er up with AutoFill 72

-Inserting special symbols 80
+Inserting special symbols 78

-Entries all around the block 81
+Entries all around the block 79

-Data entry express 82
+Data entry express

-How to Make Your Formulas Function Even Better 83
+How to Make Your Formulas Function Even Better 80

-Inserting a function into a formula with the
+Inserting a function into a formula with

-Function Wizard button
+the Insert Function button

-Editing a function with the Function Wizard button 87
+Editing a function with the Insert Function button

 I'd be totally lost without AutoSum

-Making Sure That the Data Is Safe and Sound 90
+Making Sure That the Data Is Safe and Sound

-The Save As dialog box in Windows Vista
+The Save As dialog box in Windows 7 and Windows Vista 88

 The Save As dialog box in Windows XP

-Changing the default file location 93
+Changing the default file location 90

-The difference between the XLSX and XLS file format 94
+The difference between the XLSX and XLS file format

 Saving the Workbook as a PDF File

-Document Recovery to the Rescue 96
+ιννιιπουτ κουσινίτο του κουσιο u·